Rapid App Development: Full RAD Methodology Overview and Practical Advice

-According to a Gartner study, $310 billion was spent globally on enterprise software in 2015.
+The choice of application development methodologies is becoming the No. 1 challenge in a rapidly growing market.
+According to a Gartner study, $310 billion was spent globally on enterprise software engineering in 2015.
 The development of the RAD (Rapid Application Development) concept become the basis for creating a flexible and adaptive application development system, counterbalancing with a rigid Waterfall model.

-How did RAD appear?
+How did RAD appear: A Brief History

 While Waterfall used a rigid structure of sequential development activities as the basis, the emergence of RAD was an attempt to create a flexible process that could use the knowledge gained during the project management lifecycle.